vrchat-community/ClientSim/Packages/com.vrchat.ClientSim/README.md

 ### Installing

-- Use the VRChat Creator Companion (COMING SOON) to add the package to your project from the 'Curated Packages' section
+- Use the [VRChat Creator Companion](https://vcc.docs.vrchat.com) to add the package to your project from the 'Curated Packages' section
-- OR open the Unity Package Manager, click the + button and choose 'Add package rom git URL...'.
-Put in `https://github.com/vrchat-community/ClientSim.git` to stay up-to-date or add a version number on the end to stay locked to that version, like `https://github.com/vrchat-community/ClientSim.git#1.1.0`

 ### Getting started